I have always approached Steinholding training in three basic stages.

-The first stage was for the "off-season," four or more months away from a competition.
+The first stage was for the "off-season," five or more months away from a competition.
 This is basically a bulking phase where I focused on the main compound lifts with heavy weights and low reps to pack on as much muscle as I could.
 Heavy shoulder presses, upright rows, lateral raises, front raises, incline bench press and shrugs mostly.
 The goal during this stage is to build a foundation.
-A foundation made out of thick, delicious man-beef.
-Or woman-beef.
+A foundation made out of thick, delicious muscle.

-For the last month of training leading up to a competition, you should be doing practice/training holds 3-4 times per week (no more frequently than every other day, see example training schedule below).
-Focus on the holds and transition to very light weight with the compound lifts listed above from the first stage and bring in more isolation movements to really focus on the endurance of your deltoids.
+For the last 2 months of training leading up to a competition, you should be doing practice/training holds 3-4 times per week (no more frequently than every other day, see example training schedule below).
+Focus on the holds and transition to even lighter weight with the compound lifts listed above from the first stage and bring in more isolation movements to really focus on the endurance of your deltoids.

 As I discussed in Training Techniques for Steinholding, the most I would ever train is every other day and I would only do this in the last few months within "competition season" (typically mid-summer through the end of Oktoberfest).
+You don't want to over train either though, so if you're going into one of your workouts or training holds with a sore shoulder from the last workout, you need to dial it back a little bit and build in more recovery time between workouts.
 Here is an example of one training week for me:

 Monday: Training Hold 1, Shoulder Workout 1